Particle board is a unique material that many woodworkers and DIYers take advantage of when they need to build cheap furniture and other projects.

 - Dark-colored particle board: Take advantage of grey primer for this tone.

 - Light-colored particle board: Utilize white primer for this shade.

-The ideal primer will permit fewer coats of paint, as it will better hide the surface of the particle board.
+The ideal primer will allow for fewer coats of paint, as it will better hide the surface of the particle board.

 If you don’t have the optimal color primer, you can always use a touch of paint to tint the primer.
 A little black can turn any white primer grey in no time.
 Be careful, as it’s easy to change the color too much.
 A small amount will go a long way with tinting, especially if you utilize black.

 Once you have the ideal color primer, it’s time to apply primer to the surfaces.